 Fall Driving Tour

 Shawano Country is perfect for experiencing autumn’s kaleidoscope of colors and cultures.
-Colorful drives winding past our 340 Barn Quilts, thick forestland, sedge meadows, and cedar swamps, lead to quaint shops, cultural attractions, and unique experiences.
+Colorful drives winding past over 400 Barn Quilts, thick forestland, sedge meadows, and cedar swamps, lead to quaint shops, cultural attractions, and unique experiences.
 Several scenic fall driving routes have been featured in Midwest Living Magazine, Milwaukee Journal Sentinel, Green Bay Press Gazette and Travel Wisconsin publications.
 A sampling of colorful routes are listed below.
 Mid-September to Mid-October is generally considered fall peak season, but it varies from year to year.

 Rustic Road 47